life-itself/second-renaissance/content/outline.md

 ---
 title: Outline
 ---

-Mapping organizations’ approach to social change, based on how strongly they focus on affecting systems, culture and individuals’ inner lives as levers for broader transformation.
-[Read more about the visualzsation.](/about-vis/)
+This visualization maps organizations based on their approach to social change.
+There are three broad categories of approach: inner, cultural and systems oriented.
+[Read more about the visualization.](/vis/)

 # Overview of the Ecosystem